CianMRoche/AstroWiki/Galaxies/Galaxies - Questions.md

 Resolution?
 - recently deep surveys ([[Catalogs#SDSS|SDSS]]) have found many more extremely faint dwarf galaxies (raising up the observations above)
 - [[Observatories#LSST|LSST]] is forecasted to improve this further
+- Simulations like FIRE have demonstrated that careful modelling of baryonic physics in simulations actually resolves this tension
-- Nora Shipp here at MKI has demonstrated that the tension may be resolved by carefully acounting for detectability of sattelite dwarfs
+- Nora Shipp here at MKI has demonstrated that the tension may be resolved by carefully acounting for detectability limits of sattelite dwarfs, and that in fact within error one may have "too many" sattelites of a Milky Way-like galaxy in FIRE when accounting for our lack of understanding of disruption rates in FIRE versus observations.
 - What remains is the question "what is suppressing star formation in small halos?".
 Feedback?

 **(ii) the core-cusp problem**